AgaToma/lighthouse-bnb/README.md

 **Create room page**
 ![Create room](docs/readme_images/create_room.png)
-Within the Rooms app, Create Room page with form was made to provide a friendly UI to staff users without them having to use Django admin, when they need to add a new room to the b&b offer.
+Within the Rooms app, Create Room page with form was made to provide a friendly UI to staff admin users without them having to use Django admin, when they need to add a new room to the b&b offer.
 This is only accessibly to staff users, access is restricted via mixins.

 **Edit room page**
 ![Edit room](docs/readme_images/edit_room.png)